Gunville: Gunville Brickworks (demolished)

 over of the upper part of the pit, giving an appearance of a reversed dip, probably due to the steep slope of the hill.
 In another pit was seen the upper part of the Osborne Clays and the lower part of the Bembridge Limestone".
 Indeed, one of the pits eventually flooded, resulting in the formation of Gunville Lake (see above).

 There were several more tragedies at the brickyard, the first being in 1906, when an 18-year-old worker was killed, whilst trying to repair a loose board.
 His clothes became entangled in an overhead revolving shaft, which was spinning at 100 revolutions a minute.
-Having been dragged around by the machine, he was rushed to hospital, but sadly died of multiple injuries.
+Having been dragged around by the machine, he was rushed to hospital, but died of multiple injuries.
 In the inquest, no blame was attached to the company, although the worker's father was awarded £40 compensation for the loss of his son.
 In 1908, a six-year-old boy was killed on Gunville Lane, while playing on one of the yard's moving steam traction-engines.
 The engine, pulling two trucks, was returning empty from delivering bricks to the new Naval Hospital at Osborne House.
 Several children were playing by swinging on one of the truck's coupling bar, without the knowledge of the driver and his mate.
 When one child fell, he was killed instantly by the truck's wheel passing over his head.
 As the operators had tried to keep children away and had no knowledge that they were still there, an accidental death ruling was given.
 In 1911, there was almost another tragedy, when a little girl almost drowned in a deep pool at the brickyard.
 However, she was rescued by a young boy named Thomas Attrill, who received recognition for his bravery.

 There were more troubles for the Pritchetts, just before the Great War in 1914, when both Gunville Brickyard and their other yard at Hillis, near Cowes went into liquidation.
 This was a serious blow for the Pritchetts and for many small investors who lost their money.
 Francis Pritchett gave the reasons as being differences of opinion amongst its administrative proprietors and the failure of other proprietors to understand and value Gunville Brickyard's ultra-modern practices, which placed the Company so far ahead of previous methods of manufacture.
 He spoke of the "pathos and misfortune" of this "sad chapter" and said that "History alone will give its verdict upon this stupendous folly".
 Whilst never regaining the Gunville yard, Pritchett nevertheless bounced back in 1919, whilst almost penniless, by opening a new yard at Northwood, Cowes.